tlamedia/gtm-kit/readme.txt

 Bugfixes:
 * Items was not loaded correct in the Ease Digital Downloads begin_checkout event.
 * Using variation product selection without including gtmkit_product_data would result in a JavaScript error.
+* Fixes a problem where variation products would use the master product id.

 Other: